 I’ve joked a few times that The Vampire Diaries has a rate of attrition that would give George R R Martin pause.
 This is only a slight overstatement — characters, even ones who seem integral to the plot, are all fair game.
 They die suddenly, brutally and unexpectedly.
 This applies to allies, antagonists and unaligned characters equally.

-The GM section in Apocalypse World tells you to look at all NPCs through cross hairs, and this is exactly how the writers of The Vampire Diaries seem to approach things.
+The GM section in Apocalypse World tells you to look at all NPCs through crosshairs, and this is exactly what the writers of The Vampire Diaries do.
 This creates a real feeling of danger.
 There is never the safe expectation that the protagonists will prevail, and every conflict carries the risk of death.

 In my opinion, there is a balance to be found in horror games, and it’s a tricky one: if the characters seem invulnerable, or at least relatively safe, dangerous situations just become exercises in showing off how cool they are and often feel flat; if the game is a meat grinder, chewing through player characters every session, then the players never grow attached to their PCs and their deaths are emotionless inconveniences.
 Player characters should feel vulnerable, but not disposable.
 Using the deaths of major NPCs to show them the stakes can help with this.

-The main aspect of The Vampire diaries that appeals to me ties in to the entry I wrote about purist adventures last week.
+The main aspect of The Vampire Diaries that appeals to me relates to the post I wrote about purist adventures last week.
 As I mentioned then, one of my main frustrations with many RPG scenarios is that they are about stopping an interesting event from occurring.
-A coven is trying to raise a centuries-dead necromancer from the grave, so that he will tear down the veil between life and death.
+A coven is trying to raise a centuries-dead necromancer from the grave so that he can tear down the veil between life and death.
 Of course, it is the job of the player characters to stop this.
 Most of the time they will succeed, often in a dramatic showdown during the final ritual, and the status quo will be preserved.
-If they fail, that is the end of the campaign, and while the players may enjoy the spectacle of their failure, it is unusual for their characters to have to deal with the consequences.
+If they fail, that is the end of the campaign.
+While the players may enjoy the spectacle of their failure, it is unusual for their characters to have to deal with the consequences.

-There was an episode of Doctor Who a few years ago which disappointment me.
-It was called The End of Time, and part of it dealt with the impending return of the Time Lords from the annihilation that the Doctor had brought on them.
-Throughout the episode they were pictured as moving ever closer to our reality, and I was genuinely excited, thinking that their return could make for an exciting arc as the Doctor had to deal with the threat they would pose to time, space and his own existence.
+There was an episode of Doctor Who a few years ago which I found deeply disappointing.
+It was called The End of Time, and part of it dealt with the impending return of the Time Lords from the annihilation that the Doctor had brought upon them.
+Throughout the episode, they were pictured as moving ever closer to our reality.
+I was genuinely excited, thinking their return could make for an exciting arc as the Doctor had to deal with the threat they would pose to time, space and his own existence.
 Their return is prevented at the last minute, though, and everything goes back to normal.
-Everyone is safe and there is no on-going drama.
-It felt like a major let-down.
+Everyone is safe and there is no ongoing drama.
+It was dull, obvious, and so terribly safe.

-In The Vampire Diaries, when a threat is foreshadowed, it is almost inevitable that it will come to pass and the protagonists will have their lives changed by it.
-If a powerful new entity is being summoned, the summoning will succeed and the entity will insinuate itself into the fabric of everyone’s lives.
-If someone is preparing a ritual that will change the world for the worse, the ritual will succeed and the characters will have to deal with it as best they can.
+In The Vampire Diaries, when a threat is foreshadowed, it almost inevitably comes to pass.
+The protagonists will have their lives changed by it.
+If a powerful new entity is being summoned, the summoning will succeed and the entity will insinuate itself into everyone’s lives.
+If someone is preparing a ritual that will bring catastrophic change, it will do so and the characters will have to deal with the fallout.
 The most interesting outcome always happens.

 The most impressive trick that the writers of the The Vampire Diaries pull off is not to make the efforts of the protagonists seem ineffectual in the face of this.
 Sometimes they are simply outclassed or out-manoeuvred.
-Other times they choose a more personal victory, such as saving a loved one in the face of the larger catastrophe.
+Other times, they choose a more personal victory, such as saving a loved one in the face of the larger catastrophe.
 The protagonists then move on to adapting to the new threat and the altered status quo.
-Having things go the way of the protagonists can be satisfying, but failures and unforeseen complications make for much richer drama.
+Having the protagonists save the day be satisfying, but failures and unforeseen complications make for much richer drama.

 Having major bad things happen in a campaign doesn’t have to feel disempowering for the players.
-Maybe a ritual happens off-screen or has already finished by the time the players hear about it; maybe their goal is to undo the damage done rather than prevent it from happening in the first place; some of the PCs may find aspects of the outcome beneficial to them despite the wider damage done, making it a hard choice.
-However you approach it, the important thing is not to leave everyone feeling disappointed that they didn’t get to see the world change in an interesting and exciting way.
+Maybe a ritual happens off-screen or has already finished by the time the player characters hear about it.
+Maybe their goal is to undo the damage done rather than prevent it from happening in the first place.
+Some of the PCs may find aspects of the outcome beneficial despite the wider damage done, presenting a hard choice.
+However you approach it, the important thing is not to leave everyone feeling disappointed that they didn’t get to see the world change in an interesting and surprising way.
 Keep their lives interesting, even when it hurts.